michaelmayer-hpe/Labs/Git/Base.md

 Estimated time: 10 minutes.

 You should read the blog article from Vincent Driessen available at http://nvie.com/posts/a-successful-git-branching-model/ to familiarize yourself with some best practices around collaborative development.
+Also read as well https://www.atlassian.com/git/tutorials/comparing-workflows.

 # Web based interaction with Git using GitLab